 - As needed Salt

-Puttanesca sauce, typically used on spaghetti or linguine, is a traditional Italian red sauce, made with tomatoes, garlic, capers, black olives, parsley, and typically would include anchovies.
+The puttanesca sauce, typically used on spaghetti or linguine, is a traditional Italian red sauce, made with tomatoes, garlic, capers, black olives, and parsley.

 Instructions For Puttanesca Sauce